cprevallet/fitplot/static/help.rst

 - Devices using a USB cable to download files: Forerunner/Edge 10, 110, 210, 220, 620, 500, 510, 705, 800, 810, 1000, and 920XT

 Detailed instructions describing the process of moving the file from the watch to the PC for the numerous models Garmin manufactures is beyond the scope of this document but there are a number of descriptions of the process `available on the Internet <Instructions for your device_>`_.
-Newer Garmin devices support the `USB <USB_>`_ option which tends to be less problematic than older Ant Agent transfers.
+Newer Garmin devices support the USB option which tends to be less problematic than older Ant Agent transfers.

 Once the files are transferred to the PC's hard drive or available via USB continue to `load files. <Load file(s)_>`_.